pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

     arcade.draw_rectangle_outline(300, 300, 350, 200, arcade.csscolor.BLACK, 3)
     arcade.draw_ellipse_outline(300, 300, 350, 200, arcade.csscolor.RED, 3)

-Now look at what it draws:
+Now look at what it draws to understand the relation between the rectangle and ellipse.

 .. image:: ellipse_example.png
    :width: 35%

-With that function we can make a tree with a tall ellipse for the top:
+With the ``draw_rectangle_filled`` function we can make a tree out of a tall ellipse for the top:

 .. code-block:: python